 Prices accurate at time of writing

-What do you choose for protection against four-legged threats?
+What do you carry for bear defense?
 Let us know in the comments!
 Need more awesome wilderness information?
 Take a look at our Introduction to Deer Hunting!